music-encoding/music-encoding/CONTRIBUTING.md

 # Contributors

 The Music Encoding Initiative (MEI) schema is developed and maintained by the MEI Technical Team.
-There are two co-leaders of the Technical Team, who act as administrative representatives to the board and manage the technical infrastructure of the project (e.g., GitHub administrative access).
-The role of the technical team is to review and propose changes to the MEI Schema.
+There are two Co-chairs of the Technical Team, who act as administrative representatives to the MEI Board and manage the technical infrastructure of the project (e.g., GitHub administrative access).
+The role of the Technical Team is to review and propose changes to the MEI Schema.

 Membership in the Technical Team is informal.
 Being considered a "member" of this group means you have introduced yourself to the community, have expressed an interest in helping grow and develop MEI, and have demonstrated an ability to contribute to the development of MEI.
 These contributions may be to the core schema, documentation, tools, tests, or sample encodings.
 Technical Team members will also help triage issues and help review pull request proposals.

-The Technical Team co-leaders will, from time to time, designate and appoint senior members of the technical team to act as Core Contributors.
-These core contributors will have the responsibility of commit access to the core MEI Schema, and will ensure these contributions are consistent with the spirit and design of the MEI schema.
+The Technical Team Co-chairs will, from time to time, designate and appoint senior members of the Technical Team to act as Core Contributors.
+These Core Contributors will have the responsibility of commit access to the core MEI Schema, and will ensure these contributions are consistent with the spirit and design of the MEI schema.

 ## How to contribute